 One-sided referral incentives

-This reward program lands with one side of the program – either the current customer is rewarded, or the new customer is.
+In this type of referral program, the referral incentive only goes to one side of the program – either the current customer is rewarded, or the new customer is.
 Let’s look at both types of one-sided rewards.

 The current customer gains